Huicheng, Huizhou

 Huicheng District (惠城区 (Huìchéng Qū)) is a district of Huizhou City, Guangdong Province, China.
 Huicheng is the northern urban center of Huizhou along with Huiyang as the southern urban center.

 Administrative divisions

 Huicheng is responsible for the administration of ten subdistricts and eight towns.

+Transportation

+Huizhou railway station and Huizhou North railway station, 2 major railway stations of China Railway, are located in the district.